Do Dogs Know When They Are Dying?

 Dogs may feel slight discomfort when the catheter or needle is being placed, yet they won’t suffer during euthanasia.
 The process is generally pain-free, which is also why dogs aren’t aware of losing bodily function and consciousness.

 When your dog’s quality of life is compromised, it may be time to let go and consider in-home euthanasia.
-If your dog suffers from an untreatable illness or severe injury that prevents them from living a full life, compassionate euthanasia may be the best decision.
+Compassionate euthanasia may be the best decision if your dog suffers from an untreatable illness or severe injury that prevents them from living a full life.

 Conclusion